Categories

 Words Meet Art is a literary arts event demonstrating through words how art evokes feelings, triggers memories and stories, and inspires conversations across divides and demographics.

 Interested in submitting your 2-dimensional art.
-Click here to Send us an email.
+Click here to FILL OUT OUR SUBMISSION FORM.

 Iowa Poetry Association Poetry Slam – Ames Qualifier